 Tapering off benzos takes a clinical approach and medical supervision, and detox should be supervised by healthcare professionals who can monitor your progress.
 Going cold turkey from benzos is one of the most dangerous, as it can cause debilitating symptoms that may even land the addict in the emergency room.
 For benzo addicts who decide to taper off and then ingest their usual dose again, they may overdose and face life-threatening repercussions.

-Choose Our Safe, Medically Supervised Detox Center
+Safe, Medically Supervised Benzo Detox in Georgia

 Admitting you have a substance abuse problem is the first step towards recovery.
 Many fear making this step, because they worry about withdrawal symptoms.
 Compassionate, highly experienced staff offers close monitoring as you go through detox.
 Our round-the-clock monitoring at Mount Sinai Wellness Center also involves emotional support, which is invaluable during a time where you feel emotionally and physically burdened by withdrawal.

-Successfully medical detox is the first step to lasting sobriety.
+Successful medical detox is the first step to lasting sobriety.
 Our program is tailored to your needs, taking your physical and mental status into account.
 We can help you regain your health through our detoxification process.

 To get started on your journey to sobriety with a safe medical detox, contact us today by calling (800) 353-4673.